-Peanut butter, chocolate, marshmallows and peanuts.
+Peanut butter, chocolate, gooey marshmallows and peanuts.
 What a combination!

-Put down the candy thermometers and fancy fudge recipes.
-I’m going to show you how to make the BEST Peanut Butter Rocky Road bars with no fuss or mess.
+Put down the candy thermometer and fancy fudge recipes.
+I’m going to show you how to make the BEST Peanut Butter Rocky Road candy bars with no fuss or mess.

-SAVE THIS ROCKY ROAD RECIPE TO YOUR FAVORITE PINTEREST BOARD!
+SAVE THIS EASY ROCKY ROAD RECIPE TO YOUR FAVORITE PINTEREST BOARD!

 I have been making this rocky road recipe for years.
 It’s somewhere between a fudge and a candy bar, with plenty of crunchy peanuts, soft marshmallows and the perfect sweet-salty flavor.
-You can make it in no time, right on the stove, and it makes a delicious homemade gift, dessert or party snack.
+You can make it in no time, right on the stove, and it makes a delicious treat, great gift for the holiday season or party snack.

 One warning before you make this rocky road with peanut butter: it’s been described as “addictive” more than once!
 This is not the kind of treat you can just take a bite of and walk away.
 After one bite of these rocky road peanut butter bars, you’re going to want them ALL!